IBM/presto-hudi-workshop/docs/lab-3/README.md

     save(s"$basePath/$morTableName");
 ```

 Now if we query the tables in the Presto CLI, we see that the MoR `RO` ("read-optimized") and `RT` ("real-time") tables are starting to look different.
-The RT table has the freshest data, and the RO table still shows our previous state.
+As you can guess by the names, the RT table has the freshest data, and the RO table still shows our previous state.

 ```sh
 presto:default> select commit_num, fare, begin_lon, begin_lat, ts from mor_trips_table_ro;